 Whether by creating new products or innovative services that ensure nobody is left behind, impact entrepreneurs can help build a more inclusive future.
 The only way a just, sustainable society can be realised is by including everyone in its design.

 Building and hosting a community around the topic, we connect people and organisations working on inclusion, belonging and anti-discrimination.
-Together, we want to learn from and with each other, identify blind spots and challenge ourselves to become more inclusive as organisations, as a community and as a society.
+Together, we want to learn from and with each other, identify biases and challenge ourselves to become more inclusive as organisations, as a community and as a society.

 There are many challenges to be addressed when talking about inclusion, diversity, equity and access.
 They are all equally urgent and important.
 At Impact Hub Berlin, we have identified four areas of opportunity in which a lot of our members are active and where we can contribute support through our network, programmes and access to finance.
 We do understand that all areas are intersectional.
-We realise that we have blind spots as individuals and with that as an organisation.
-Therefore, we are continuously learning, exchanging ideas and welcoming challenges from experts and partners.
+We realise that we need to constantly learn and grow as individuals and with that as an organisation.
+Therefore, we are continuously exchanging ideas and welcoming challenges from experts and partners.
 The four areas we are focusing on for now are:

-Reducing inequality based on gender and empowering individuals who identify as female
+Reducing inequality based on gender and empowering individuals who identify as FINTA*

 Creating accessibility and equity with and for people with visible and invisible disabilities